-- Your cash reserve should include at least six months' worth of living expenses, and ideally one to three years' worth depending on your age and income.
+- Your personal cash reserve should include at least six months' worth of living expenses, and ideally one to three years' worth depending on your age and income.

 - Creating a process of setting aside a set amount of income within a monthly savings plan is key to building a cash reserve.

 - There are several automatic savings options so you don't have to worry about it.

 All it takes is one unexpected event — a broken furnace, a property tax hike or, worse yet, a job loss — to underscore the importance of a personal cash reserve.
 Maintaining a healthy cash reserve of at least six months’ — and ideally one to three years’— worth of your living expenses can provide a cushion in case of an emergency and put you on track for long-term fiscal stability.

 But how do you build a cash reserve while simultaneously meeting your regular financial obligations?
 Consider a systematic saving plan.